 East Quay Developments – Following extensive community consultation Onion Collective has worked closely with architects Invisible Studio to create concept designs for a workspace cultural development at Watchet’s East Quay, including workshop studios, gallery, restaurant, self catering accommodation ‘pods’ and public space.
-The project is now in it’s final stages and should be opening to the public in September 2021.
+The doors opened to the public in October 2021.

 Splash Point – The area is open for public enjoyment and use, for picnics, for cloud gazing, stargazing and watching the sunset.
 There is a ‘Field Kitchen’ for all to enjoy.
 The land owner recently joined forces with the Watchet Conservation Society to enhance the area.
 The Watchet Conservation Society have installed a Great Western Railway bench which offer a wonderful view across the Marina and East Quay for all to enjoy.

-The South West Coastal Path follows the edge of the land adjacent to the railway line.
+The West Somerset Coast Path and since 2016 has also become a part of the England Coast Path (also a National Trail) follows the edge of the land adjacent to the railway line.

 The Coastal Community Team – Key Projects and Bodies of Work Project Time-frame